 Remember though: spending some “real time” on social is important for communicating with your audience.
 It's vital to add that human touch, and stop your posts from looking robotic.

 I Need More Followers to See a Result

-You can still get results from your social media efforts with lower numbers of followers, by keeping them engaged, and then directing them through the funnel to your website, sales page or wherever you want to send your audience.
+You can still get results from your social media efforts with lower numbers of followers, by keeping them engaged, and then directing them to your website, sales page or wherever you want to send your audience.

 The myths don't end there, but these are some of the more common ones that I've heard lately.
 If you have any social media struggles, drop me a comment.
 I'd love to tackle the subject for you and maybe write a blog post about it.